nukuutos/nukuutos/README.md

 ## Bio 😄

-- 👀 Looking for job positions of Software Engineer
+- 👀 Looking for job positions of Frontend Developer
 - 🎓 One semester away from graduating as a Computer Security Specialist
 - 💞 Interested in contributing to your projects
 - ✉️ Open to invitations for collaboration